July 19, 2018; revised December 23, 2018; June 3, 2021; re-written August 21, 2022

 Difference Between Puñña Kammā and Kusala Kamma

-13. Therefore, one can do puñña kamma without getting rid of avijjā, i.e., without cultivating paññā.
-Most people engage in giving, have compassion for others, etc. That is a crucial point to remember.
+9. Therefore, one can do puñña kamma without getting rid of avijjā, i.e., without cultivating paññā.
+Most people (not even Buddhists) give, have compassion for others, etc. Being a Buddhist (in particular, a Noble Person) is more than that.
+That is a crucial point to remember.

 Two Eightfold Paths

-14. Before getting to the Noble Eightfold Path, one must follow the mundane eightfold path; see, “Mahā Cattārisaka Sutta (Discourse on the Great Forty).”
+10. Before getting to the Noble Eightfold Path, one must follow the mundane eightfold path; see “Mahā Cattārisaka Sutta (Discourse on the Great Forty).”

 - Therefore, “good deeds” are done at two levels: within the mundane eightfold path, one can do puñña kamma.
 More and more of the same deeds become “kusala kamma” as one starts comprehending the Noble Truths; see, “Puñña Kamma – Dāna, Sīla, Bhāvanā.”